sage-code/eve/manual/data-types.md

 ```

 **Note:**
- Build-in functions that are located in EVE "default" module:
+ Build-in functions that are located in EVE "default" script:

  { parse(), format(), ceiling(), floor() round()}

- This module is one of the standard modules that are automatically included in any EVE program.
+ This script is one of the standard Scripts that are automatically included in any EVE program.

 ## Type inference